lmanul/whylinuxisbetter/_posts/2017-01-01-categories.md

 ---
 lang: en
-title: No big mess in your start menu
+title: "No big mess in your start menu"
 ---

 If you use Windows and have installed quite a few pieces of software on your computer, chances are your Start menu starts to look something like this: